Khadeeja-Jumana/Clone-Verse/README.md

 # Clone-Verse
 🔒 Disclaimer
-This project, CloneVerse, is created solely for educational and study purposes.
-It features design-inspired clones of login pages from popular platforms like Facebook and Netflix to demonstrate front-end development techniques.
+"This project is a collection of UI clones of popular websites created solely for educational purposes.
+It is not intended for commercial use, nor does it claim any affiliation with or endorsement by the original sites."

 ⚠️ This is NOT a phishing website.
 It does not collect, store, or transmit any real user data.